1989 Botswana general election

 General elections were held in Botswana on 7 October 1989, alongside local elections.
 The result was the sixth straight landslide victory for the Botswana Democratic Party (BDP), which won 31 of the 34 elected seats.

-As of the 2019 general election, this is the last time the BDP won more than the 60% of the popular vote.
+As of the 2019 general elections, this is the last time the BDP received more than the 60% of the popular vote.

 Background

 A referendum on electoral reform had been held in 1987, and resulted in the creation of a Supervisor of Elections, which would be appointed by the government.
 Both the BDP and the Botswana National Front (BNF) hold primary elections to select candidates.